-(1) All infant toddler play space shall be [fenced] enclosed with a fence at least four feet in height.
+(1) All infant toddler play space shall be fenced.
+Space licensed on and after January 1, 2025 shall be enclosed with a fence at least four feet in height.

-(2) The equipment available to the infants and toddlers shall be developmentally appropriate for the ages of the children.

-(3) Measures shall be in place to ensure the health and safety of children under three years of age who have access to play areas that contain impact absorbing materials that consist of uniform pieces of material that have a diameter of less than one and one-quarter inches.
+- (2) The equipment available to the infants and toddlers shall be developmentally appropriate for the ages of the children. - (3) Measures shall be in place to ensure the health and safety of children under three years of age who have access to play areas that contain impact absorbing materials that consist of uniform pieces of material that have a diameter of less than one and one-quarter inches.